-The 42nd Annual Southern Decadence Festival hasarrived!
-The GLBT (gay, lesbian, bisexual, transgender) pride and heritagecelebration will be held over Labor Day weekend in the historic French Quarter(August 28-September 2).
-Southern Decadence, appropriately nicknamed the "GayMardi Gras," is known worldwide for its extravagance, attracting nearly 100,000visitors each year.
-Bourbon and St. Ann Streets will be the center of therevelry - electrified with nonstop dance parties and concerts for all six days.This year's theme is "Live Laugh and Love."
+The 43rd Annual Southern Decadence Festival hasarrived!
+The GLBT (gay, lesbian, bisexual, transgender) pride and heritagecelebration will be held over Labor Day weekend in the historic French Quarter(August 27-September 1).
+Southern Decadence, appropriately nicknamed the "GayMardi Gras," is known worldwide for its extravagance, attracting nearly 150,000visitors each year.
+Bourbon and St. Ann Streets will be the center of therevelry - electrified with nonstop dance parties and concerts for all six days.This year's theme is "Under the Big Top - Welcome to the Gayest Show on Earth."

 Here's a preview of what's in store:

 SouthernDecadence will also follow a long standing tradition of donating proceeds to alocal charity.
-This year's official charity is Belle Reve New Orleans, aresidence and resource center for adults and families living with AIDS orHIV-related infections.
+This year's official charity is Parents, Families and Friends of Lesbians and Gays New Orleans, aresource center for the health and well-being of gay, lesbian, bisexual and transgender persons and their family and friends.

 SouthernDecadence is one of the best ways to culminate your summer in New Orleans.
 Dona costume, grab a drink and join congeries of the GLBT community in the city welove next weekend for a colorful fête unlike any other.